aegis-dev/archmage/README.md

 # archmage
-Fantasy virtual computer with custom assembly language and processor architecture
+Fantasy virtual machine with custom processor architecture and assembly language

+## WIP
+Under construction kekw.
+Not working yet but feel free to explore.